 The following is a listing of letters, references and general notes, from 1846, relating to Anne Marsh (Marsh-Caldwell) and her family, in particular her husband Arthur Marsh and their son Martin Marsh.
 For notes relating to other years please go to Letters, References and Notes (1780-1874).

-Letter from Anne Marsh (Marsh-Caldwell) to her son Martin Marsh, 2 February 1846.
+2 February 1846, Monday.
+Letter from Anne Marsh (Marsh-Caldwell) to her son Martin Marsh.
 This letter and most of those for the rest of 1846 are written on paper with a black edging presumably as a mark of respect to Anne’ father-in-law William Marsh, who had died 1 January.
+2 sheets.
 The letter reads as follows:

 Monday Feb 2nd 1846